Gerald Carr (astronaut): Skylab 4

 Carr was commander of Skylab 4 (third and final crewed visit to the Skylab Orbital Workshop) launched November 16, 1973, with splashdown on February 8, 1974.
 He was the first rookie astronaut to command a mission since Neil Armstrong on Gemini 8 (later followed by Joe Engle on STS-2 in 1981 and Raja Chari on SpaceX Crew-3 in 2021) and was accompanied on the record-setting 34.5 e6mile flight by science pilot Edward Gibson and pilot William Pogue.

 The crew successfully completed 56 experiments, 26 science demonstrations, 15 subsystem-detailed objectives, and 13 student investigations during their 1,214 orbits of the Earth.
-They also acquired extensive Earth resources observation data using hand-held cameras and Skylab's Earth Resources Experiment Package camera and sensor array.
-They logged 338 hours of operations of the Apollo Telescope Mount, which made extensive observations of the sun's solar processes.

-From February 1974 until March 1978, Carr and his Skylab 4 teammates shared the world record for individual time in space: 2,017 hours 15 minutes 32 seconds, and Carr logged 15 hours and 51 minute in three EVAs outside the Orbital Workshop.
+They carried out observations of the Earth using hand-held cameras and the camera and sensor array from Skylab's Earth Resources Experiment Package.
+They also recorded 338 hours of observations of the Sun using Skylab's Apollo Telescope Mount.
+Between February 1974 and March 1978, Carr and his Skylab 4 teammates held the world record for individual time in space: 2,017 hours 15 minutes 32 seconds, and Carr logged 15 hours and 51 minute in three EVAs outside the Orbital Workshop.

 In mid-1977, Carr was named head of the design support group within the Astronaut Office responsible for providing crew support to such activities as space transportation system design, simulations, testing, and safety assessment, and for development of man/machine interface requirements.

-Carr retired from the U.S. Marine Corps as colonel in September 1975 and from NASA in June 1977.
+Carr retired from the Marine Corps as colonel in September 1975 and from NASA in June 1977.

 Later life

-Carr started his post-NASA career as manager of corporate development at Bovay Engineers, Inc., a Houston engineering consulting firm.
+Carr started his post-NASA career as manager of corporate development at Bovay Engineers, Inc., an engineering consulting firm in Houston, Texas.
 He later became a senior vice president, leaving the firm in 1981.

-He was a senior consultant on special staff to the President of Applied Research, Inc., Los Angeles, California, from 1981 to 1983.
-From 1983 until 1985 Carr was manager of The University of Texas 300 in Telescope Project.
+He was a senior consultant on special staff to the President of Applied Research, Inc., of Los Angeles, California, from 1981 to 1983.
+From 1983 until 1985 Carr was manager of the University of Texas 300 in Telescope Project.

 Carr founded CAMUS, Inc. in 1984 based in Vermont.
-The family-owned corporation provides technical support services in zero-gravity human factors engineering, procedures development, operations analysis, training and systems integration.
+The family-owned corporation provided technical support services in zero-gravity human factors engineering, procedures development, operations analysis, training and systems integration.
 CAMUS was a major contributor as a technical support subcontractor to Boeing in the crew systems design of the International Space Station.
-In addition, the corporation is involved in fine art production designed by Carr's wife, artist and sculptor Pat Musick.
+In addition, the corporation was involved in fine art production designed by Carr's wife, artist and sculptor Pat Musick.

 Carr died in Albany, New York, on August 26, 2020, four days after his 88th birthday.

 Organizations

-Carr was a former director of the Sunsat Energy Council; a former director of the Houston Pops Orchestra; and a former director of the National Space Society.
+Carr was a director of the Sunsat Energy Council, the Houston Pops Orchestra, and the National Space Society.